 Who Is Most Often at Fault in a Rear-End Collision?

-Rear-end collision fault is a common topic of concern among those who have been in car accidents.
+Rear end collisions are among the most common types of car accidents in Connecticut and throughout the United States.
+Who is at fault in a rear-end collision is a common topic of concern among those who have been in these types of car accidents.
 It is also the source of misconceptions that can make it difficult to know your legal rights after a crash.

-Generally speaking, the driver in back will be found at fault for a rear-end collision.
-However, liability for the accident is not automatically assigned to the trailing motorist.
+Generally speaking, the rear driver will be found at fault for a rear-end collision.
+However, liability for the accident is not automatically assigned to the driver of the lead vehicle.

 What Causes Rear-End Collisions?